ComposableFi/whitepaper/whitepaper.md

 Both approaches have its benefits and drawbacks.
 On the one hand, multi-signature is easier to implement since it is based on independent signatures and requires no additional setup.
 However, it produces multiple signatures, increasing the costs on the blockchain and the verification times, since each individual signature needs to be separately verified.

 On the other hand, TSS  require quite a complicated setup, with multiple sub-protocols and the use of homomorphic cryptography \cite{Moore2014PracticalSurvey}.
 Nonetheless, the verification is simpler and faster than the multi-signature scheme.
-A simple scheme of both signatures protocols is depicted in Fig.~(\ref{fig:signatures}).
+A simple scheme of both signatures protocols is depicted in Fig.[(9)](#fig_signatures}).

+<a name="fig_signatures"></a>
 ![Multi-signature vs. TSS.
 Here, $$\sigma$$ represents a partial or complete signature, $$R$$ is the randomness used in the process, $$M$$ represents the message to be signed and $sk_i$ illustrates their partial or personal secret key](images/mosaic/phase3/signatures.png)

 Since we are focused an interested on keeping the operational costs as lower as possible for the user, we choose the TSS scheme.
 The setup can be performed off-chain, and then only a single signature and public verification key need to be broadcasted.
 This keeps the blockchain transaction and storage costs to a minimum while leveraging and state of the art signature scheme with all the desired security properties.